Ann Li

 Updated Visual System

 Our adjusted palette consists of a warmer red, cream, navy, and light sky blue.
 These colors recall and respect the blues and reds in CVS's existing web presence.
 The new palette conveys a greater sense of care and approachability with its warmer tones, reflecting CVS brand values of integrity, empathy, and community.
 Rather than relying solely on a primary red color in the mobile app, we introduced a secondary blue to scaffold the information hierarchy.
+Icons and illustrations highlight our friendly and approachable values, with flat but soft, simple forms.

 When designing our VUI identity, we knew from the start that implementing a heart motif into the design would be important in order to connect it back to CVS’s original brand identity.